 The number of VPN users is constantly increasing, and we totally get why.
-Nowadays, the site-to-site VPNs are allowing employees to securely access the branch office’s networks, while others use a VPN for torrenting for secure P2P file sharing, or Onion over VPN servers for maximized anonymity.
+Nowadays, site-to-site VPNs are allowing employees to access the branch office’s networks securely.
+In contrast, others use a VPN for torrenting for secure P2P file sharing, or Onion over VPN servers for maximized anonymity.

-As the number of users increased hand in hand with the VPN’s appliances, there were developed special VPN client software to simplify the whole process.
+As the number of users increased hand in hand with the VPN’s appliances, special VPN client software was developed to simplify the whole process.

 These applications are easing the way you connect and use a VPN.
 Combining advanced security features, with the help of a VPN app, you can enable a VPN connection on plenty of devices, from the comfort of your home or while being on the beach in the Maldives.

-Thus, there are certain devices that don’t support a VPN app.
+Thus, certain devices don’t support a VPN app.
 In this situation, you can set up manually a VPN on routers or smart TVs by following tutorials.